 Level 4 – To Talk about My Thoughts –

-At this level, students learn to express their ideas, opinions or feelings about various topics of daily life.
-You also learn to expand the conversation so that you can explain your ideas and making suggestions.
+At this level, students learn how to express their ideas, opinions or feelings about various topics.

 Japanese level: JLPT N4 to N3 (listening level).
 Able to read hiragana and katakana.